Indicator

 Relative Strength Index (RSI)

-A momentum oscillator that measures the speed and magnitude of price movements on a scale from 0 to 100.
+Relative Strength Index (RSI) is a momentum oscillator that measures the speed and magnitude of price movements on a scale from 0 to 100.
+Learn what it measures, when to trust it, and how to avoid weak signals.

 The RSI is like a speedometer for price momentum.
 It tells you how fast price is moving up or down compared to recent moves.